Once More, with Feeling (Buffy the Vampire Slayer): Plot

 When Buffy is on patrol, she laments in song about how uninspired her life has become ("Going Through the Motions").
 The next morning at the Magic Box, the gang reveal that they also sang that evening.
-Led by Giles, the gang theorizes about the cause of the singing; they sense no immediate danger but agree that by working together they can overcome anything ("I've Got a Theory"/"Bunnies"/"If We're Together").
+Led by Giles, the gang theorizes about the cause of the singing; they sense no immediate danger but agree that by working together they can overcome anything ("I've Got a Theory", "Bunnies", and "If We're Together").
 Buffy learns that the whole town is affected when she looks outside the shop to see a large group (led by series writer and producer David Fury) singing and dancing about how a dry-cleaning service got their stains out ("The Mustard").

-Tara and Willow leave to "research" at home, but dally along the way while Tara muses about how much Willow has improved her life ("Under Your Spell").
+Tara and Willow leave to "research" at home, dally along the way while Tara muses about how much Willow has improved her life ("Under Your Spell"), and continue the song during lovemaking.
 The next morning, Xander and Anya perform a duet about their secret annoyances with each other and their respective doubts about their impending marriage ("I'll Never Tell").
 They realize that the songs are bringing out hidden secrets, and later insist to Giles that something evil is to blame.
 As they argue, they walk past a woman (series writer and producer Marti Noxon) protesting a parking ticket ("The Parking Ticket").
-That evening, Buffy visits Spike, who angrily tells Buffy to leave him alone if she will not love him ("Rest in Peace").
+That evening, Buffy visits Spike, who, on bended knee, pledges himself as Buffy's "willing slave" while at the same time angrily telling her to leave him alone if she will not admit her love for him ("Rest in Peace").

 Dawn tells Tara she is glad that Tara and Willow have made up after their argument.
 Since Tara has no recollection of an argument, she suspects that Willow has used magic to alter her memory.
 She goes to the Magic Box to consult a book, leaving Dawn alone.
-Dawn, contemplating a collection of objects that she has stolen, including the charm that summoned Sweet, starts to bemoan that no one seems to notice her ("Dawn's Lament"), but is soon seized by a group of minions.
+Dawn, contemplating a collection of objects that she has stolen, including the charm that summoned Sweet, starts to bemoan that no one seems to notice her ("Dawn's Lament"), but is suddenly seized by a group of minions.
 They take Dawn to The Bronze, where her attempt to escape transforms into an interpretive dance with them ("Dawn's Ballet") before she meets Sweet (Hinton Battle), a zoot suit-wearing, tap-dancing, singing demon.
 He tells Dawn that he has come to Sunnydale in response to her "invocation", and he will take her to his dimension to make her his bride when his visit is complete but when Dawn reveals that her sister is the Slayer, he sends his minions to challenge her to rescue Dawn ("What You Feel").